ooddle

 The vagus nerve is the longest cranial nerve in your body, and you can activate it in 30 seconds.

 Most stress advice tells you to think differently.
 The vagus nerve offers something faster, you can shift state through your body.
 The vagus nerve is the main highway of your parasympathetic nervous system, the rest and digest branch.
 When it fires, your heart slows, digestion turns on, and your brain reads the situation as safe.
+Anxiety drops, even when the situation has not changed.

 Activating it is not mystical.
 There are simple physical techniques that reliably stimulate vagal tone, and most of them take under a minute.
+They work because they tap into the same machinery that has calmed mammals for millions of years, the slow exhale, the soft hum, the splash of cold water on the face.
+Once you know the techniques, you carry a portable calm switch with you everywhere.

 What the Vagus Nerve Does to Your Body